gurdjieff-finland/gurdjieff-finland.github.io/meetings_en.md

 Welcome to the discussion at the **Rikhardinkatu library on October 11 at 18:00**.
 The event lasts for an hour and will be held in the meeting room Ture, on the 1st floor of the library.

+You can also join the discussion remotely.
+Get the meeting link and more info by sending an email to <gurdjieffsociety.fi@gmail.com>.

 ## Past Meetings

 * Public exchange 2023, June: "What Is Missing?" (online)